 It’s not easy to learn on your own.
 Having teachers who structure your assignments and hold you accountable is really valuable.
+But it’s an important skill to know how learn on your own as well.

 You only have to check out what admissions officers look for and value in applicants.
 This list of questions that Harvard uses in their application process is representative: